Which university admissions tests do you need to take?

 The University Clinical Aptitude Test is a university admissions exam used by a number of university medical and dental schools to distinguish you from other applicants to these competitive courses.
 It tests verbal, quantitative and abstract reasoning, as well as decision analysis and situational judgement – all skills which students should possess should they get on to those courses.

-• Who uses it?
-University of Aberdeen, Anglia Ruskin University, Aston University, University of Birmingham, University of Bristol, Brunel University London, Cardiff University, University of Central Lancashire, University of Chester, University of Dundee, Edge Hill University, University of East Anglia, University of Edinburgh, University of Exeter, University of Glasgow, Hull York Medical School, Keele University, Kent and Medway Medical School, King's College London, University of Leicester, University of Liverpool, University of Manchester, Newcastle University, University of Nottingham, Plymouth University, Queen Mary University of London, Queen's University Belfast, St George's University of London, University of Sheffield, University of Southampton, University of Surrey, University of St Andrews, University of Sunderland, University of Warwick and University of Worcester.
+- Who uses it?
+University of Aberdeen, Anglia Ruskin University, Aston University, Bangor University, University of Birmingham, Brighton and Sussex Medical School, University of Bristol, Brunel University London, University of Cambridge, Cardiff University, University of Central Lancashire, University of Chester, University of Dundee, University of East Anglia, Edge Hill University, University of Edinburgh, University of Exeter, University of Glasgow, Hull York Medical School, Imperial College London, Keele University, Kent and Medway Medical School, King's College London, Lancaster University, University of Leeds, University of Leicester, University of Liverpool, University of Manchester, University of Newcastle, University of Nottingham, University of Oxford, Pears Cumbria School of Medicine, Plymouth University, Queen Mary University of London, Queen's University Belfast, University of Sheffield, University of Southampton, University of St Andrews, St George's, University of London, University of Sunderland, University of Surrey, Swansea University, University College London, University of Warwick and University of Worcester.

 Lnat